-Sectigo offers different Certificate types, for example, to make use of TLS and S/MIME technology for secure online transactions and secure email respectively.
+Sectigo offers different Certificate types, for example, to make use of TLS technology for secure online transactions.
 Prior to the issuance of a Certificate, Sectigo will validate an application in accordance with this CPS that may involve the request by Sectigo to the Applicant for relevant official documentation supporting the application.